ulysse-travel/elixir_technical_test/README.md

 end
 ```

-7. Modify the `Homer.Search` to implement to following behaviour.
+7. Modify the `Homer.Search` module to implement to following behaviour by using what you did in the previous steps.
 You can add as many functions as you want.
 ```elixir
 defmodule Homer.Search.Behaviour do
   @callback list_offer_requests() :: [OfferRequest.t()]